Toronto woman loses life savings, home in online-dating scam: police

 Det.
 Sgt.
 Ian Nichol of the Toronto police financial crimes unit says the woman eventually realized she’d been had.

-He says she was then was contacted by the same suspects posing as agents with the U.S. Federal Bureau of Investigations and the United Nations, who told her she had been awarded $22-million by Nigerian courts in restitution as a victim of fraud.
+He says she was then contacted by the same suspects posing as agents with the U.S. Federal Bureau of Investigations and the United Nations, who told her she had been awarded $22-million by Nigerian courts in restitution as a victim of fraud.

 Nichol says the suspects convinced the woman to send more money to cover fees, taxes and other expenses, prompting her to sell her condo and turn over about $410,000 more over about seven years.